Beal leads Wizards past Drummond, depleted Detroit 115-99

-WASHINGTON (AP) — Bradley Beal’s 20 points and six assists helped the Washington Wizards shake off what coach Scott Brooks called a “really bad” outing and beat the depleted Pistons 115-99 in a half-empty arena Monday night while ending Detroit star Andre Drummond’s 20-20 streak.
+“We were disappointed.
+We were.
+There’s no way around it.
+It was a bad night on both ends of the floor,” Brooks said.

+“One thing I love about it: We came back.
+We took it on the chin. … We needed them to get better from it.
+Sometimes when you have a team that doesn’t have a lot of experience, a loss is a loss if you don’t learn anything from it.”

-Two days after losing by 22 points at home to the Minnesota Timberwolves, the Wizards improved to 2-4 thanks to 14 points and eight rebounds from Thomas Bryant, and nine points and six assists from Isaiah Thomas in his first start of the season.
+The Wizards improved to 2-4 thanks to 14 points and seven rebounds from Thomas Bryant, and nine points and six assists from Isaiah Thomas in his first start of the season.

 Rookie Rui Hachimura bounced back from his worst game as a pro with 10 first-quarter points for Washington and ended up with 12 points and four rebounds.
 In the previous game, Hachimura — the first Japanese player taken in the opening round of the NBA draft — shot just 2 for 11 and had season lows of four points and two rebounds.

-One key was that Drummond did not continue to fill the stat sheet the way he has been.
-Bidding to become the first player in at least 35 seasons to post four consecutive games with at least 20 points and 20 rebounds, he got there in one of the categories, finishing with 15 points and 24 rebounds.
+One key Monday was that Drummond did not continue to fill the stat sheet the way he has been.

+Bidding to become the first player in at least 35 seasons to post four consecutive games with 20 or more points and 20 or more rebounds, he got there in one of the categories, finishing with 15 points and 24 rebounds.
 Drummond shot 6 of 20, going 1 of 8 in the fourth quarter as Washington pulled away.

-The Pistons were without Blake Griffin (left hamstring and knee), Derrick Rose (right hamstring) and Reggie Jackson (lower back).

-Hachimura’s dunk off an alley-oop pass from Ish Smith halfway through second quarter provided the hosts with their biggest lead of the half at 54-37.
-But Detroit responded immediately with a 16-2 run, as Drummond finally got more involved at the offensive end, and by halftime, Washington was up by only 63-61.
+“We just tried to make everything difficult for him.
+Try and get into his airspace,” Bryant said.
+“Try and make everything super-hard for him.”

-The Wizards pulled away in the third quarter, and a layup by Troy Brown Jr. in the last minute of that period got their lead up to 93-75.
+At halftime, Washington was up by only 63-61.
+But the Wizards pulled away in the third quarter, and a layup by Troy Brown Jr. in the last minute of that period got their lead up to 93-75.

 TIP-INS

-Pistons: F Markieff Morris played for the Wizards until they traded him away last season.
+Pistons: Luke Kennard scored 24 points. … F Markieff Morris played for the Wizards until they traded him away last season.
 He had four points and two rebounds.

 Wizards: F C.J.
 Miles was available for the first time this season after having surgery for a stress fracture in his left foot this summer.
 He made his Wizards debut late in the first quarter and scored 12 points. … Beal passed Kevin Loughery for fifth in franchise history in career scoring.
 Next up is Wes Unseld, who has 10,624, more than 700 ahead of Beal.